hashicorp/terraform-provider-azurerm/website/docs/r/trusted_signing_certificate_profile.html.markdown

 The following arguments are supported:

-* `name` - (Required) Specifies the name which should be used for this Codesigning Certificate Profile.
-Changing this forces a new Codesigning Certificate Profile to be created.
+* `name` - (Required) Specifies the name which should be used for this Trusted Signing Certificate Profile.
+Changing this forces a new Trusted Signing Certificate Profile to be created.

-* `codesigning_code_signing_account_id` - (Required) Specifies the ID of the Codesigning Certificate Profile.
-Changing this forces a new Codesigning Certificate Profile to be created.
+* `trusted_signing_account_id ` - (Required) Specifies the ID of the Trusted Signing Account.
+Changing this forces a new Trusted Signing Certificate Profile to be created.

 * `identity_validation_id` - (Required) Identity validation id used for the certificate subject name.